DeveloperSubho/interview-java/Java/2. Collection/Time_Complexity.md

 contains() – also has O(n) time complexity

 4. Map
    With the latest JDK versions, we're witnessing significant performance improvement for Map implementations, such as replacing the LinkedList with the balanced tree node structure in HashMap, and LinkedHashMap internal implementations.
 This shortens the element lookup worst-case scenario from O(n) to O(log(n)) time during the HashMap collisions.

 However, if we implement proper .equals() and .hashcode() methods, collisions are unlikely.

 Storing and retrieving elements from the HashMap takes constant O(1) time.

-4.2.
-Testing O(log(n)) Operations
+**_4.2.
+Testing O(log(n)) Operations_**
 For the tree structure TreeMap and ConcurrentSkipListMap, the put(), get(), remove(), and containsKey() operations time is O(log(n)).

-5. Set
+**5. Set**
 Generally, Set is a collection of unique elements.
 Here we're going to examine the HashSet, LinkedHashSet, EnumSet, TreeSet, CopyOnWriteArraySet, and ConcurrentSkipListSet implementations of the Set interface.

 To better understand the internals of the HashSet, this guide is here to help.